 But because they have not personally witnessed the abuse and may not get corroboration from the resident, proving abuse can be an iffy situation.
 Fortunately, it is legal in Texas to place surveillance cameras in the rooms of residents in nursing homes and other assisted living facilities to prevent elder abuse, although audio is not allowed due to a federal statute forbidding it.

 However, as experienced by a family in Dallas who did just that for their elderly relative, the video was worth a thousand words.
-They watched as two nursing aides slapped and yelled at their relative, and then went straight to a Texas nursing home abuse attorney to help them lodge a complaint with the Department of Aging and Disability Services as well as file a civil case against the nursing aides and the facility.
+They watched as two nursing aides slapped and yelled at their relative, and then went straight to an attorney to help them lodge a complaint with the Department of Aging and Disability Services as well as file a civil case against the nursing aides and the facility.
 The nursing aides were fired and brought up on criminal charges.

-If you have a relative in a nursing home in Texas, you may want to consider placing a hidden camera in the room to see how the nursing home staff treats him or her.
+If you have a relative in a nursing home, you may want to consider placing a hidden camera in the room to see how the nursing home staff treats him or her.
+You may want to consult with a nursing home abuse attorney to make sure it is legal in your state.
 If surveillance shows that abuse is going on, do what needs to be done to protect the rights of your elderly relative to the full extent of state criminal and civil law.Read More

 Young children are frequent victims of dog bites.
 In one study, the average age of dog bite victims was 5.9 years old.
 This may be because they are smaller and less able to deter an attacking dog; it may also be because they are less cautious when approaching or being approached by a strange dog, and more prone to provoke an attack.
 Whatever the reason, the most common dog bite injury sites in children are to the face, and these injuries frequently lead to facial scars.